xsj01/zotfile/index.md

 - **Improved extraction of annotation**

-    This version includes three improvements for the extraction of annotations.
-First, the extraction is now based on the most recent pdf.js version ([here](https://github.com/jlegewie/pdf.js/tree/extract-v3) is my fork with the modified version of [pdf.js](https://github.com/mozilla/pdf.js) used in zotfile).
+    This version includes four improvements for the extraction of annotations.
+First, the new version greatly improves the detection of correct spaces between words.
+Second, the extraction is now based on the most recent pdf.js version ([here](https://github.com/jlegewie/pdf.js/tree/extract-v3) is my fork with the modified version of [pdf.js](https://github.com/mozilla/pdf.js) used in zotfile).
 With this update, zotfile should work with more pdfs.
 Second, the extraction is now about 40-60% faster (depending on the pdf) thanks to some improvements in the extraction code.
 Third, the extraction now runs in the background so that Zotero is not blocked while annotations are extracted.

 - **Get Table of Contents from PDF**